jonshiach/graphics-notes/_sources/_pages/04_vectors_and_matrices.md

 # Vectors and Matrices

 Computer graphics relies heavily on mathematics of vectors and matrices.
 In this lab we will be revising the important concepts needed for computer graphics and using a library to perform calculations.
-Will will be using this library in the upcoming labs so it is important that you know how it works.
+Will will be using this library in the upcoming labs, so it is important that you know how it works.

 ---

 ## The glm library

 The glm (<a href="https://github.com/g-truc/glm" target="_blank">OpenGL Mathematics</a>) library is a popular C++ mathematics library designed to provide classes and functions for mathematical operations, specifically tailored for graphics programming using OpenGL.
-We will be using functions from glm to perform calculations for us.
 Open the **Lab04_Vectors_and_matrices.cpp** file and in addition to the **iostream** library (for standard I/O operations) we have additional code that imports the glm library.

 ```cpp
 // Include the glm library